-Any remaining sections of the core will be identified for rapid depressurization using one of two rapid degassing methods (See 12.1.A.3.3 Rapid Degassing.
+Rapid depressurization will occur using one of two rapid degassing methods (See 12.1.A.3.3 Rapid Degassing.

 All fall-in material should be rapidly depressurized.
 Additionally, some sections of pressure core may unexpectedly lose pressure rapidly while in PCATS or storage.